sumancdas/password-security-analyzer/README.md

 * Gives a rating: critical, weak, moderate, or strong
 * Runs locally with no extra Python packages

-## Why I built it this way

-Passwords are sensitive, so I kept the design simple and safe.
+## Passwords are sensitive, so I kept the design simple and safe.

 This tool: